home-assistant/home-assistant.io/source/_cookbook/automation_using_timeinterval_inputboolean.markdown

 ---
 layout: page
-title: "Automation example using time interval and input boolean"
+title: "Using time interval and input boolean"
-description: "Automation example using time interval and input boolean."
+description: "Automation to get a random color every 2 minutes that can be turned on/off."
-date: 2016-02-07 22:35
+date: 2016-02-07 22:35 +0800
-sidebar: false
+sidebar: true
 comments: false
 sharing: true
 footer: true
+ha_category: Automation Examples
 ---

 #### {% linkable_title Change Hue light on interval to random color based on state of a input boolean  %}